DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 A bunch of fields will be set to `nil`, see `RouteDataManager` class.
 Ask support to communicate with the user to update the Trainee record for the missing information.

-`update_training_route!` no longer kicks off an update to DQT so that will need to be done manually if needed.
+`update_training_route!` no longer kicks off an update to TRS so that will need to be done manually if needed.

 ## Changing the withdrawal date for a withdrawn trainee